Proactive steps taken premarket can ensure legal compliance and avoid unnecessary liability in the future.

 Are Facemasks Regulated by the FDA?

 Face masks used in hospital and surgical settings are considered medical devices and are therefore regulated by the FDA (Food and Drug Administration).
-Face masks, such as the type recommended by the CDC for the general public to help slow the spread of COVID-19, are also considered medical devices.
-Normally, non-surgical face masks worn by the general public in this type of scenario would be considered a Class I medical device and would require a plethora of strict regulations in order to be produced.
+Face masks, such as the CDC’s type for the general public to help slow the spread of COVID-19, are also considered medical devices.
+Normally, non-surgical face masks worn by the general public in this type of scenario would be considered a Class I medical device and would require a plethora of strict regulations to be produced.

 How Were Regulations Changed To Facilitate Public Need?